Intellectual Property and Healthcare in 2020

 This means that retaining sole ownership of a company name can be crucial.
-Companies in significantly different fields that cannot reasonably be confused can simultaneously exist under trademark law (i.e. Apple Records and Apple Computers), but identical names or logos in similar industries could be liable for infringement.
+Companies in significantly different fields that cannot reasonably be confused can simultaneously exist under trademark law (i.e., Apple Records and Apple Computers).
+Still, identical names or logos in similar industries could be liable for infringement.

 Trade Secrets and Copyrights

 Trade secrets and copyrights are less prevalent in the healthcare industry due to their intrinsic functionality.